rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

  removes Christ from Isaiah 1-39, which can be refuted by Christ's own words in John 12:37-41.

-Ultimately, truth is Christ Jesus, the alpha and the omega, not the heretic musings and "textual criticism" from scholars under the sway of the spirit of antichrist.
+Ultimately, truth is Christ Jesus, the alpha and the omega, not the heretic musings and "textual criticism" from scholars under the sway of the spirit of antichrist (well-intentioned or otherwise).